- Quiet ride

 2019 Audi A6

-A spend-up system goes further, at faster speeds, but the IIHS hasn’t yet rated it.
+An optional system goes further, at faster speeds, but the IIHS hasn’t yet rated it.
 It’s part of a larger system that includes active lane control, adaptive cruise control, blind-spot monitors, a surround-view camera system, and a head-up display for $2,500.
 It’s a spendy system, but one that we recommend for peace of mind.

 Beyond active safety features, the A6’s outward vision is good.
 The rear roof pillars predictably create typical blind spots over the driver’s shoulders, but front and rear vision are mostly clear.